Course Outline

 Case Study

-Refining the Training Data
+Refining the Training Data for optimal performance in government applications

-Other Training Styles
+Other Training Styles for government use

 Using spaCy to Pre-process Text for Deep Learning in government systems

-Testing and Debugging the spaCy Model
+Testing and Debugging the spaCy Model for reliable deployment in government operations

-Troubleshooting common issues for effective problem resolution in government applications
+Troubleshooting common issues in government-specific implementations

 Summary and Conclusion for government stakeholders